BharatsDruv/ShareTheMeal/README.md

 Need of the application:

 Here's why:
-* More than 78 million peoples in india are poor who are unable to satify their basic needs of food, cloths and shelter on the other hand there are many peoples who have thesee resources in access who wants to donate but can't find a direct way to do so.
+* More than 78 million peoples in India are poor who are unable to satisfy their basic needs of food, clothes and shelter on the other hand there are many peoples who have these resources access who wants to donate but can't find a direct way to do so.
 * According to the Food Waste Index Report 2021 published by the United Nations Environment Programme, 50 kg of food is thrown away per person every year in Indian homes, which can be used to feed any poor/needy person.
-* Our one initiative can change the lifes of many:smile:
+* Our one initiative can change the lives of many:smile:

 Of course, this application is not market ready or a product.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.